jefftwebb/IS-6489-Course-Notes/README.md

 # IS-6489-Course-Notes

-These are the course notes for IS 6489, *Statistics and Predictive Analytics*, offered through the Information Systems (IS) department in the University of Utah's David Eccles School of Business.
-See web book:  See web book: https://bookdown.org/jefftemplewebb/IS-6489/.
+These are the course notes for IS 6489, *Statistics and Predictive Analytics*, offered through the Information Systems (IS) department in the University of Utah's David Eccles School of Business. https://bookdown.org/jefftemplewebb/IS-6489/.